-And if real-life sex is the primary goal, offenders are more likely to turn to phones or live streaming apps to get children’s phone numbers.
+And if real-life sex is the primary goal, online predators are more likely to turn to phones or live streaming apps to get children’s phone numbers.

-Signs of seducing children behaviors through social networks
+Signs of seducing children’s behaviors through social networks

 The NCMEC report summarizes the ways that sexual attackers often target children:

-- Involving children into sex-related conversations or role-playing with sex-related characters
+- Involving children in sex-related conversations or role-playing with sex-related characters

 - Ask children to take and send sensitive pictures/videos of themselves